 Discussions about building a wooden swing set or play structure usually gloss-over the topic of wood maintenance.
 Manufacturers don’t want to talk about structural failure or splinters.
 A well-built and designed wooden swing set will not generally fail structurally before there are visual clues that there is a problem.
 Splinters, on the other hand, are far less easily seen and can disastrous when a child is injured.

-When you inspect any swing set or play structure for unwelcome visitors, check for splinters too.
+When you inspect any heavy duty swing set or play structure for unwelcome visitors, check for splinters too.
 Rough play or contact with other toys can create rough spots or gauges.
 Fill holes with the appropriate wood putty and use an orbital sander to keep everything nice and splinter free.

 Any wood can dry, rot, warp and/or splinter.
 Swing set manufacturers don’t tend to like talking about maintenance.
 Unfortunately, there are no hard and fast rules or universal guidelines concerning play structure wood maintenance.